How to Improve Reaction Time

 Once the brain has processed the information and decided on a response, it sends signals through the nervous system to the relevant muscles to perform the action.
 This could be moving your foot to step on the brake pedal, reaching out to catch a ball, or making a save reaction as a handball goalkeeper.

 Each of these components plays a very important role in how we react to the world around us.
 The efficiency and speed of each component can be influenced by various factors, including individual biology, mental state, level of training or practice, and overall health.
-Improvements in any of these areas can lead to improvements in speed of reaction, which is why elite athletes put a lot of attention to training the speed of reaction.
+Improvements in any of these areas can lead to improvements in reaction time, which is why elite athletes put a lot of attention into training this skill.

 The Importance of Senses When Working on Improving Reaction Time

-Our senses – sight, hearing, touch, taste, and smell – play a very important role in how we interact with the world around us, whether in sports or in everyday life.
-When it comes to improving reaction time in athletes or ordinary people, the importance of our senses can’t be overstated.
-Senses are our primary ways of receiving information from our environment, for processing it, and for responding to a received information accordingly.
+Our senses play a very important role in how we interact with the world around us, whether in sports or in everyday life.
+When it comes to improving reaction time, the importance of our senses can’t be overstated.
+Senses are our primary ways of receiving information from our environment, processing it, and responding accordingly.

-I can’t stress enough how crucial it is to work on sensory input processing!
-And this fact was (and it probably still is) a reason why some of my coaching methods were hard to understand for coaches and people who are not perceiving and understanding some elements of my coaching work through the prism of sensory input processing.
+I can’t stress enough how crucial it is to work on sensory input processing.
+This fact was (and probably still is) a reason why some of my coaching methods were hard to understand for coaches who are not perceiving and understanding some elements of my coaching work through the prism of sensory input processing.

 Information Gathering